i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - If no save exists, creates a new Player.
 - Adds SaveCommand using RelayCommand to save player data.
 - TODO for auto-save after each battle or major event.

+---

+## MapView Save Game Button Added

+- Added 'Save Game' button next to 'Rest' in MapView.xaml, bound to SaveCommand in MainViewModel using RelativeSource.
+- Added TODO for auto-save indicator and custom UI slot menu.